Monitor Tagging Standards

 References: ECC Monitoring Tool Standard - Datadog [To view this link, you must be logged into a remote desktop with your PIV card.]

-Tagging standards will be implemented through Datadog Tag Policy and all monitors will be required to use the “required” fields.
+Tagging standards are implemented through Datadog’s Tag Policy and all monitors must have the “required” fields filled out.

 Required: env